andyscott/scala-whats-that-called/README.md

-# What's that op?
+# What's that called?

-What's the name of that operator, for Scala.
+What's the name of that operator/symbol/syntax/thing, for Scala.

 | Operator   | Name                 |
 |------------|----------------------|